 SCOPE: Talent adding M9 buffer to the slide.

-Place approximately ten L4 larvae in the solution [1], then apply a coverslip [2] and seal its edges as demonstrated previously [3].
+then apply a coverslip [2] and seal its edges as demonstrated previously [3].
 Videographer: This step is important!

-SCOPE: Talent placing larvae in the solution.

 SCOPE: Talent placing the coverslip.

 Shot of coverslip with sealed edges.

 To record evoked calcium transients in the dendritic spines, use a spinning disk confocal microscope [1-TXT] and adjust the microscope stage to position the DD spines in the focal plane [2].
 Videographer: This step is important!